hehan-hqu/Right-click-menu-add-anaconda-button/README.md

-# add an anaconda button to your right-click menu
-you can open your anaconda prompt or jupyter notebook by one click.
+# Add an anaconda button to your right-click menu to open anaconda prompt or jupyter notebook by one click.

 Usage:

-replace __AnacondaPath__ to your anaconda path, please use double '/', for example: C:\\ProgramData\\Anaconda3
+Replace __AnacondaPath__ to your anaconda path, please use double '/', for example: C:\\ProgramData\\Anaconda3

-replace __ENV__ to your environment name, for example: myenv
+Replace __ENV__ to your environment name, for example: myenv

+If you are using base environment, please remove '& activate __ENV__' .

 Enjoy!